frapplecat/moonup/README.md

 ![about moon-watch page](readme-images/about-moon-watches.png)

-* The why, where and how but with being overly complicated.
+* The why, where and how but without being overly complicated.
 * It will also have information about the upcoming moon watches.
 * This section will be updated as moon watches are completed and when new moon watches are added through the year.